-In some areas Aboriginal health workers, wellness facilitators or community health workers may carry out similar work to community health representatives.
+In some areas, Aboriginal health workers, wellness facilitators or community health workers may carry out similar work to community health representatives.

 Doctors, nurses and social workers often help to support your mental and emotional health.
 Sometimes, you may need the services of more specialized mental health professionals such as psychologists, psychiatrists, counsellors and others.
 They can provide individual or group therapy for emotional problems (see Chapter 6, Your emotional health).

 The administrative staff (receptionists, secretaries and office managers) at your clinic, hospital or doctor’s office are also an important part of your healthcare team.
 They control the access to your healthcare providers and are often the “power behind the throne.”
 In addition to getting you appointments, they may be able to arrange many of the other things you need, such as prescription renewals, forms and referrals, without you having to see the doctor.
-These people are often taken for granted, but it is in your best interest to treat them well.

 Community support workers